Vaughn Meader

 Abbott Vaughn Meader (March 20, 1936 – October 29, 2004) was an American comedian, impersonator, musician, and film actor.

 Meader began his career as a musician but later found fame in the early 1960s after the release of the 1962 comedy record The First Family, written and produced by Bob Booker and Earle Doud.
 The album spoofed President John F. Kennedy – who was played by Meader – and became the fastest selling "pre-Beatles" album in history and went on to win the Grammy Award for Album of the Year in 1963.
-At the peak of his popularity, he performed his Kennedy impersonation on variety shows and in nightclubs around the country and was profiled in several magazines.
+At the peak of his popularity, he performed his Kennedy impersonation on television variety shows and in nightclubs around the country and was profiled in several magazines and newspapers.

-Meader's career success came to an abrupt end after President Kennedy was assassinated in November 1963.
-Producer Bob Booker quickly pulled The First Family from stores so as not to appear to be profiting from the deceased President, and Meader's bookings were cancelled.
-He attempted to take his career in a different direction by performing non-Kennedy-related comedy and released a new comedy album, Have Some Nuts!!!, in early 1964.
+Meader's career success came to an abrupt end after President Kennedy's assassination on November 22, 1963.
+Meader's TV and nightclub bookings were all canceled.
+Producer Bob Booker quickly pulled The First Family records from stores so as not to appear to be profiting from the deceased President.
+Meader attempted to take his career in a different direction by performing non-Kennedy-related comedy and released a new comedy album, Have Some Nuts!!!, in early 1964.
 However, sales for the album were low as public interest in Meader had waned.
 His career never rebounded as he was too closely associated with President Kennedy.
 Meader eventually returned to his native Maine where he resumed performing music and managed a pub.

+Meader has the unusual title of being one of few Billboard artists to have a no.1 album but never have a single in the Hot 100.

 Early life

 Meader was born in Waterville, Maine during one of the worst floods ever to hit New England: he often said he was born on "the night the West Bridge washed out".
 He was the only child of Charles Vaughn Meader, a millworker, and Mary Ellen Abbott.
 After his father broke his neck and drowned in a diving accident when Meader was only eighteen months old, his mother moved to Boston to work as a cocktail waitress, leaving Meader behind with relatives.
 A sometimes unruly and troubled child, Meader was sent to live with his mother in Boston at the age of five but she suffered from alcoholism, and placed him in a children's home.

 After shuttling among several schools in Massachusetts and Maine, Meader eventually graduated from Brookline High School in 1953.
 He enlisted in the United States Army and was stationed in Mannheim, West Germany as a laboratory technician.
-He formed a country music band – the Rhine Rangers – with fellow soldiers, later adding impressions of popular singers to his repertoire.
+He formed a country music band, the Rhine Rangers, with fellow soldiers, later adding impressions of popular singers to his repertoire.
 Meader married the German-born Vera Heller in 1955.